 English Learners are an important part of California’s education system— almost 60% of children age 0- 5 are classified as Dual Language Learners in California, meaning they speak a language other than English in the home.
 Unfortunately, due to lack of quality early childhood educational programming, the loss of their home language, and incomplete English development, these students are often behind on measures of school readiness.

-As a result, English Learners are starting Kindergarten significantly behind their non-EL peers, and this achievement gap tends to widen over time.
-A key purpose of The James B. McClatchy Foundation’s English Learner program area is to ensure Pre-school aged children in the Central Valley have access to quality educational opportunities and programs in order to help close the school-readiness gap.
-As such, our goal is for English Learners students to be Kindergarten- ready and on par with their non-EL peers when they leave Pre-K.
+As a result, Dual Language Learners are starting Kindergarten significantly behind their English-only peers, and this achievement gap tends to widen over time.
+A key purpose of The James B. McClatchy Foundation’s Growing Strong Learner initiative is to ensure Dual Language Learners in the Central Valley have access to quality early childhood educational opportunities in order to help close that school-readiness gap.

 Robla Elementary School district and The James B. McClatchy Foundation have partnered to address the unique needs of their district’s diverse English Learner…